Rehost an on-premises app to Azure VMs

 - The app database VM (SQLVM) will migrate to the database subnet (PROD-DB-EUS2), in the production network.

-Create a vault-With the network and storage account in place, Contoso now creates a Recovery Services vault (ContosoMigrationVault), and places it in the ContosoFailoverRG resource group in the primary East US 2 region.
+Provision the Azure Migrate Server Migration tool-With the network and storage account in place, Contoso now creates a Recovery Services vault (ContosoMigrationVault), and places it in the ContosoFailoverRG resource group in the primary East US 2 region.

 Need more help?